 Customer Due Diligence (CDD) is required when an organisation falls under the AML/ CFT regulation.
 This means it has to conduct identity verification on potential customers to assess their risk profile.

-The organisation is required to undergo these CDD and KYC steps for these situations:
+The organisation is required to undergo these CDD measures and KYC steps for these situations:

 1. Suspicion of financial crimes: